microsoft/Health-AI-Blueprints-TA4HVisualizer/README.md

 # Health-AI-Blueprints-TA4HVisualizer

 Use the Visualizer tool to extract insights from unstructured medical text.
-With it, you can answer the following questions and more:
+Health care providers can use it to answer these questions and more:

 * Patients diagnosed with X are typically treated with Y
-* The 3 most common pathways for those diagnosed with X
+* The top 5 symptoms our doctors treat with medication X
 * What percentage of women are diagnosed with X, Y and have symptoms Z or W?
-* The top 5 symptoms our doctors treat with medication X
+* The three most common pathways for patients diagnosed with X 3 months before being treated by Y
-* Which examinations are most common and what are their medical codes?
+* What are the most common examinations and what are their medical codes?

  <br><br>